Beginner's Guide to the Commuter Rail

 Tickets and passes for Commuter Rail Zones 1A-8 are available at retail stores throughout the region.
 Stores accept credit, debit, and cash payments.

 Did you know?
 During Fare is Fair events, tickets are checked before boarding to reduce fare evasion and ensure customers are buying the right tickets for their trips.
 While these checks are done randomly, in-station signs will indicate if you need your ticket to enter the platforms.

 On Board the Train

 You can also buy your ticket from the conductor after you board.
-You can only pay in cash, and there may be an additional $3 fee if you board the train at a station where there’s a fare vending machine or a ticket window.
+You can pay with cash or credit card, and there may be an additional $3 fee if you board the train at a station where there’s a fare vending machine or a ticket window.

 Please note that this is not always available, and conductors may check your ticket before you board.
 We recommend buying passes in advance whenever possible.

 If you’ve never taken a Commuter Rail trip before, you may be wondering what the stations are like.
 They’re a little different than subway stations, but they’re pretty simple once you get used to them.

 Here are some common questions about catching a train on a Commuter Rail route.